 It’s important to manually check your website, too.
 Use your own phone and navigate across your site, spotting any errors along key conversion pathways of your site.
 Check all contact forms, phone numbers, and key service pages are functioning correctly.
 If you’re on desktop, right click and inspect the page.

-If you haven’t built your website to be compatible on mobile, then you should address this immediately.
+If you haven’t built your website to be compatible on mobile, then you should address this immediately (see the 2021 update on mobile-first indexing).
 Many of your competitors will have already considered this and the longer you leave it the further behind you’ll be.
 Don’t miss out on traffic and potential conversions by leaving it any longer.

 Page speed is now a ranking factor.
 Having a site that is fast, responsive and user-friendly is the name of the game for Google in 2019.